 You get to choose how much coverage you need and how you want to pay for it.
-It's up to you!
 When you choose your coverage level, you get to pick the one with the features you want.
 If you're enrolling again, consider what changes you may be facing.
 Change is constant, so make sure you do your homework before sticking with what you had in the past.